-Note that Docker also makes Docker Desktop, a bundle of products for Windows and Mac.
+Note that Docker also makes Docker Desktop, a bundle of products for Windows, Mac, and Linux desktops.
 Docker Desktop is the easiest way to run Docker and Kubernetes on your local machine for dev and testing server apps.
 Millions of people use it every month, and I recommend it.

 Docker’s three key innovations

 Docker invented three processes for containerized applications that we previously couldn’t do easily in a single command-line and server daemon: